dereksgithub/openai-prac-py/README.md

 Will complete the first tkinter one to have a chat-box like function and then image display for dall.e compatibility.

 After that, I'll transfer these functions to a web-like application.

+Binded the keys, mostly done with tkinter, starting the webapp with flsk